spawnfest/thales/README.md

 - `thales:test_mul_two_vars()`: Tests two variables' multiplication.
 - `thales:test_add_mul_mix_1()`, `thales:test_add_mul_mix_2()`: Tests different combinations of addition and multiplication.

+## How to add new operators

+- First, create a module by defining `op/2`, `compute/2` and `gradient/2` functions.
+- You can use `add_op.erl` as boilerplate.
+- Add operator to the `node.erl`.

 ## Next steps

-- I couldn't write tests, due to time limit.
-So more tests!
+- I couldn't setup eunit, due to time limit.
+So the first next step would be that!
 - It is not hard to add more operators such as sin(), cos(), pow(), ln(), sqrt().
 - Matrix multiplication operator could be interesting.
 - We need to test gradient of gradients.